The Seventh Seal, 8:1-9:21

 The angel’s hand – But this is not to say that angels are mediators of the prayers, or make the prayers acceptable to God.

-Rev 8:6 Then the seven angels who had the seven trumpets prepared to sound them.
+8:6 Now the seven angels holding the seven trumpets prepared to blow them.

-Rev 8:7 The first angel sounded his trumpet, and there came hail and fire mixed with blood, and it was hurled down upon the earth.
-A third of the earth was burned up, a third of the trees were burned up, and all the green grass was burned up.
+8:7 The first angel blew his trumpet, and there was hail and fire mixed with blood, and it was thrown at the earth so that a third of the earth was burned up, a third of the trees were burned up, and all the green grass was burned up.

 Hail and fire mixed with blood – This is the imagery of the seventh Egyptian plague, Ex 9:13-25.